 Today I will be blogging about AJAX.
 AJAX uses a number of old web technologies, but it has recently become a very hot topic.
 A number of cool web applications like Google Maps as well as new email services like Windows Live Mail Beta use it.
 You may even have noticed it in our application when you create an invoice or use a coupon.

 It basically allows you to access information from another web address without actually visiting that web address.
 To me, it means real-time access to our databases.
 Although AJAX is a very useful technology, it does have a number of short-comings.
 Browser compatibility and usability are the top two on my list.
 I will be going into more details about the benefits and drawbacks in my next post.

 For the time being, here are a few useful links.
 I have separated them into two categories:

 Ajax: A New Approach to Web Applications

-Written by the man who coined the term AJAX, this article introduces the concept of AJAX.
-The diagrams in his article illustrate the concept of AJAX beautifully.
+Written by the man who coined the term AJAX, this article introduces the concept.
+The diagrams in his article illustrate the concept beautifully.

 Wikipedia – AJAX

-This article is an excellent resource outlining a lot of information about Ajax as well as a good overview of its history.
+This article is an excellent resource outlining a lot of information as well as a good overview of its history.

 Guide to Using AJAX and XMLHttpRequest from WebPasties